-It allows the adventurers to do pretty much anything they want and require some improvisation of the GM.
-Freeform actions usually involve interacting with the ambient, creative thinking and solving puzzles.
+This allows the adventurers to do pretty much anything they want and requires some improvisation from the GM.
+Freeform actions usually involve interacting with the surroundings, creative thinking and solving puzzles.

 Set up Camp (1 turn)

-Sooner or later the adventurers will need some proper rest, camping will allow them to recover some wounds and afflictions.
-Adventurers can only camp on safe places without any imminent danger.
+Sooner or later the adventurers will need some proper rest: camping will allow them to recover some wounds and afflictions.
+Adventurers can only camp in safe places without any imminent danger.

 Camping starts the camp phase.